How to apply

-- If your child has a Statement of Special Education Needs (SEN) or an Education, Health and Care Plan (EHCP), you don't need to complete the application - see our information about Special Educational Needs.
+- If your child has an Education, Health and Care Plan (EHCP), you don't need to complete the application - see our information about Special Educational Needs.

 Be fully informed before you apply

 Read our admissions brochure before you apply.
-The new brochure for September entry in 2019 will be available from 1 September 2018.
+The brochure for entry in September 2020 will be available from 1 September 2019.
 If you have any difficulty completing your application, please contact the School Admissions Team.